From curious to confident: Your 10 week journey into silversmithing

 What you'll make

 Over ten weeks, you'll create up to five pieces of jewellery - each one building on the last, each one genuinely yours.
 Four projects will be fully guided - the last project is where you get to put all your new skills into action and create something of your own design.
+For each project, you can usually choose whether you make a ring, pendant, bracelet, earrings or something else while focusing on the key skill being taught.

 How it works

 Classes are kept deliberately small just four to six people so you get plenty of attention, learn at a pace that suits you, and actually get to know the people you're making with.
-Some of Wendy's students have become firm friends.
+Some of my students have become firm friends.

 Every tool and piece of equipment you need is provided.
 Just bring yourself.

 Each project builds on the one before, so the skills you learn in week one are still working for you in week ten.
-If a piece takes you a little longer than expected, that's completely normal -the final session is kept deliberately open so you can finish, refine, or simply make something new with everything you've learned.
+If a piece takes you a little longer than expected, that's completely normal - the final session is kept deliberately open so you can finish, refine, or simply make something new with everything you've learned.

 Where and when?